 Description of Procedure: The amount of carbon dioxide that you exhale will be monitored from a nasal cannula (a plastic tube that fits behind your ears and two small, short prongs that are placed in your nostrils).

 Potential Risks: There is no known risk involved with this procedure.

-Duration of Procedure: The amount of carbon dioxide you exhale will be measured during the entire duration of visits 2 and 3 (approximately 5.5 hours per visit, 11 hours total).
+Duration of Procedure: The amount of carbon dioxide you exhale will be measured during the entire duration of experimental visits (up to 19 hours total).